j5py/j5py/README.md

 ## Executive Summary

-**I am an experienced Developer with expertise in Tracking and specialization in Security**.
+**Developer expert in Tracking and Security, the perfect choice for those who value insatiable curiosity and lifelong learning**.

 Having explored different roles across an agency, a publisher, and a startup, I have confirmed a strong preference for primarily technical roles.
 Evolving from entry-level jobs to my last roles has demonstrated a strong ability to learn.
 Now, after a rich self-taught journey, I prioritize job stability and aim to grow with a company for our mutual success.
 I am mainly targeting fully remote positions while recognizing the value of occasional in-person meetings to foster better connections; therefore, I am also open to hybrid opportunities.